Skip to main content

 The National Autistic Society is the leading UK charity for autistic people (including those with Asperger syndrome) and their families.

-They provide Information on a wide range of topics ranging from:
+They provide information on a wide range of topics ranging from:

-• Getting older
+• getting older

-• Advocacy
+• advocacy

-• Looking for work
+• looking for work

-• Managing money
+• managing money

-Telephone - 0808 800 4104
+Telephone: 0808 800 4104

 Papyrus UK - Suicide Prevention Charity

 Papyrus is the UK Charity for the prevention of young suicide (under 35).
 They provide Information Advice and Support through their website resources and dedicated HOPELINE.
+Children & young people can phone their dedicated HOPELINE for support.

-Telephone - 0800 068 4141
+Telephone: 0800 068 4141

 Royal National Institute of Blind People - Information Support Service